aalu1418/differential-games/README.md

 - Running instructions (overall run with `python3 main.py`):
   - `runAllSim` runs all methods against each other and outputs results
   - `runSim` runs a specific method
-  - `animate.animate` allows for animated figure or generating a mp4
+  - `animate.animate` allows for animated python figure